draftdev/startup-marketing-checklist/_posts/2017-09-06-customer-chat-tools.markdown

 -----

-Did I miss a customer chat tool that you love?
-[Submit your suggestions here](https://airtable.com/shrwrPOxd0wlqoiZb).
+Did I miss a tool that you love?
+[Submit your suggestions here](https://airtable.com/shrwrPOxd0wlqoiZb), or [email me](mailto:marketing@portablecto.com) to suggest an update.